PratikRout/PratikRout/README.md

 # _Hi there_ 👋
 ## **This is Pratik Kumar Rout** ✨
+### **FULL STACK WEB DEVELOPMENT ENTHUSIAST & COMPETITIVE CODER**
+ _I'm from Damanjodi, Odisha and currently pursuing my B.Tech from National Institute of Technology, Agartala in the field of Computer Science & Engineering.
+I am presently in the 3rd year and I am actively looking forward to working with IT companies where I would be able to showcase my skills._

 <!--
 **PratikRout/PratikRout** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.